MichalMMac/installapplications-swiftly/README.md

 Currently there are two ways to provide configuration for IAS.

-1. Put the file named `ias.plist`into the directory containing `iasd` binary.
+1. Put the file named `iasd.plist`into the directory containing `iasd` binary.
 2. Provide path to config plist as a first argument of `iasd`.
 This means editing the LaunchDaemon plist:

 ```xml